 (iii) Documentation demonstrating and certifying that the requirements of subsection (7)(b) and (c) of this section have been met.

 (iv) A verification plan that details the data and methodologies used to verify the annual GHG report and schedule describing when the verification services occurred.
 This must include a sampling plan that describes how the third-party verifier prioritized which emissions to verify and a summary of the data checks used to determine the reliability of the annual GHG report.
 Full verification requires a more complete sampling of data and additional data checks than less intensive verification.
+At a minimum, data checks for a full verification must include the following:

+(A) Tracing data in the emissions data report to its origin;

+(B) Looking at the process for data compilation and collection;

+(C) Recalculating emission estimates to check original calculations;

+(D) Reviewing calculation methodologies used by the reporter for conformance with this chapter; and

+(E) Reviewing meter and fuel analytical instrumentation measurement accuracy and calibration for consistency with the requirements of this chapter.
+For an EPE, confirming the electric meters are revenue quality is sufficient.

-(v) Documentation of the third-party verifier's review of facility operations to identify applicable GHG emissions sources and product data.
+(v) Documentation of the third-party verifier's review of reporter operations to identify applicable GHG emissions sources and product data.
 Any applicable GHG emissions sources or product data not included in the annual GHG report must be identified.
 The third-party verifier must also ensure that the reported current NAICS code(s) accurately represents the activities on-site.

 (vi) Documentation of any corrections made to the annual GHG report.